 Birch Bark House

 I love how flexible yet strong birch bark is.
-I’m always picking up pieces of it that the trees have shed (especially when I’m out hunting for chaga).
+I’m always picking up pieces of it that the trees have shed (especially when I’m out hunting for Chaga).
 I decided to make a house using the birch bark and some other treasures from nature.
 To start, I formed the birch into a house, similar to how you would with a deck of cards to make a card house.
 Then I used hot glue to hold it together.
 I used sheets of bark from hardwood trees to make the roof and then used my acorn and moss bits to create a lawn, a chimney, and other features.
 Super cute!
 And now I have a place for my clay fairies to live.
+Check out or blog post about fairy houses!

 As you may have guessed, I love keeping nature with me all the time.
 As I was looking at the acorn tops and other bits, I thought I might be able to make a neat necklace or bracelet.
 I started by soaking the acorn tops in water so they wouldn’t crack.
 Then I drilled a hole through the center using the smallest drill bit I have.
 Voila!
 Acorn top beads!
 I strung these alternating with wire wrapped stones and beads to create a unique necklace.
 And I had enough left over to make a bracelet too.
 I love having something from nature to wear when I can’t be outside.